- Mamma Mia

 But the fight for freedom will challenge Evelyn, Through rallies and marches, in polite drawing rooms and freezing prison cells and the poverty-stricken slums of the East End, three courageous young women join the fight for the vote.
 (Bio from Amazon)

 I bloody loved this.
-Nicholls doesn’t sugarcoat the seriousness and significant history that actually won us women the vote.
-She cleverly weaves three intricate storyline almost like weaving a magic carpet, the reader cannot help other than to be absorbed.
+Nicholls doesn’t sugarcoat the seriousness and significant history that actually won us, women, the vote.
+She cleverly weaves three intricate storylines almost like weaving a magic carpet, the reader cannot help other than to be absorbed.
 It should stir up a fire in boys and girls to fight for what they believe in.
 A must for school history lessons.

-- Demi Lovato – I have officially have been a lovatic since 2013.
+- Demi Lovato – I have officially have been a Lovatic since 2013.
 Demi helped me realised that I liked women and men.
 Her vocals are the best this generation has.
 She’s so refreshingly honest and candid about her journey.
 My fave album is definitely ‘Tell me you love me’ it’s off the charts.
 But, her song would have to be ‘Warrior’ just because of the message.
-Lovato is overalls sexy bad ass and it’s a privilege to have her music flowing through my earphones.
-FACT: confident was my morning alarm all the way through my A levels… cannot wait for!
+Lovato is overalls sexy badass and it’s a privilege to have her music flowing through my earphones.
+FACT: confidence was my morning alarm all the way through my A levels… cannot wait for!
 D7 Sorry Not Sorry😉

 If any of you lovely people on this list are reading this, THANK YOU ☺️